kedom1337/peview/README.md

 ## Usage

-Example of printing the RVA's and names of imported symbols
+Example of printing the RVA's and names of imported symbols:

 ```rust
 // Read target file into buffer